-“The Kiss” by Gustav Klimt is a square canvas depicting a couple embracing, their bodies entwined in elaborately decorated robes.
-The two figures are kneeling at the edge of a flowery meadow.
+“The Kiss” by Gustav Klimt shows a couple embracing, their bodies entwined in elaborately decorated robes.
+The couple is kneeling at the edge of a flowery meadow.
 The work is composed of oil paint with applied layers of gold leaf, a feature that gives it it’s modern and memorable appearance.
 The painting is considered a masterpiece of the early modern period and a symbol of Viennese Art Nouveau.

-The Kiss is a vibrant and sensuous image in the Art Nouveau style which was a reaction to the academic art of the 19th century.
-It was inspired by natural forms and structures, particularly the curved lines of plants and flowers.
-Klimt’s use of gold leaf echoes medieval “gold-ground” paintings and illuminated manuscripts, and earlier mosaics.
+The Kiss is a vibrant and sensuous image which was a reaction to the academic art of the 19th century.
+It was inspired by natural forms, particularly the curved lines of plants and flowers.
+Klimt’s use of gold leaf echoes medieval gold paintings and illuminated manuscripts, and earlier mosaics.
+Klimt travelled to Venice and Ravenna, which are both famous for their beautiful mosaics and which inspired his gold technique and his Byzantine imagery.

-Klimt has positioned the man’s head at the top of the canvas, a departure from traditional Western styles and reflects the influence of Japanese prints, as does the very simplified composition.
+On his square canvas, Klimt positioned the man’s head at the top of the painting, a departure from traditional Western styles and reflects the influence of Japanese prints, as does the very simplified composition.
 The man wears a crown of vines and a robe with black and white rectangles irregularly placed on gold leaf decorated with spirals.
-The woman wears a tight-fitting dress with oval flower motifs on a background of parallel wavy lines.
-Her hair is sprinkled with flowers which form a halo-like circle by continuing under her chin as a necklace of flowers.
+The woman wears a tight-fitting dress with oval flower motifs on a background of parallel wavy lines, and her hair is sprinkled with flowers.

 Gustav Klimt was a symbolist painter and one of the most prominent members of the Vienna Secession movement.
-Klimt’s primary subject was the female body, and his works are marked by eroticism.
+Klimt’s primary subject was the female body, and eroticism marks his works.
 Klimt was influenced by Japanese art and its methods and achieved success with the paintings of his “golden phase”, many of which include gold leaf.
-“The Kiss” is Klimt’s most popular painting.
+“The Kiss” is Klimt’s most famous painting.

 - Title: The Kiss